 The external examiner appointed to examine the law practice's trust accounting records must also be notified immediately of the receiver's appointment.
 The letter of notification should include a copy of the designated tribunal's order(s) and set out the consequences of the appointment of a receiver.

-The letter, signed by the DLR, should be delivered immediately to the external examiner with a request that he/she acknowledge receipt of the letter on a duplicate copy of it.
+The letter, signed by the DLR, should be delivered immediately to the external examiner.

 The receiver will also write to the external examiner and request that the external examiner provide any documents and information that the receiver reasonably requires.